Living in Meguro

 Meguro River is very famous for its beautiful cherry blossoms during spring.
 The cherry‐tree‐lined road along the river gives one a sense of openness and is popular for jogging and walking among its inhabitants.
 Tower apartments and condominiums can be found along the Meguro River.

-There are bus stops for the German School and other international schools along Meguro-Dori Street, which makes the area convenient for foreign families with children.
+There are bus stops for the German School and other international schools along Meguro-Dori Street, which makes the area convenient for foreign families with children and there are various rental apartments that are suitable for foreigners.